Wednesday, March 13, 2019

 # # #

-can be perceived through the blog Entrée to Black Paris...
+Events of the African diaspora in Paris can be discovered through the blog Entrée to Black Paris...

-And the association Sistahs Circle Paris informs of activities and performances:
+And the newsletter of the association Sistahs Circle Paris, which informs of coming Black events and creates its own:

 All are welcome.